 Nightline Service Users

-- For Association volunteers, we also collect emergency contact details to allow us to take action to ensure your safety if necessary
+- We also collect emergency contact details to allow us to take action to ensure your safety if necessary.

 - If you register for one of our events, we will collect details needed to ensure you can attend the event such as your name and contact details.
 We will also collect information to make sure that we can run the event safely such as emergency contact details.
-This may include special category data,, such as accessibility requirements or medical details, for your own health and safety.
+This may include special category data, such as accessibility requirements or medical details, for your own health and safety.

 - We may also take photographs and videos at the event.
 If you do not wish to be included in any publicity, please make this clear to the event organisers.

 - You can opt out of cookies but are required to do this proactively by changing the setting in your browser – unfortunately, we cannot control this on your behalf.